-Another of those darn tagging posts… from the girls who brought you the 2 Reel Quirky Cats…
+Another of those darn tagging posts from the girls who brought you the 2 Reel Quirky Cats…

-Cat from Thoughts All Sorts asked me who my hotties are, and then we got carried away so here’s some actors who really float my boat with a wee tagging twist!
+Here are some actors who really float my boat with a wee tagging twist!

 So in another of our offbeat moments, my kindred (blogging) spirit Cat from Thoughts All Sorts and I – aka the 2 Reel Quirky Cats – decided to do a joint tagging post on our favourite topic… hotties.
 As we decided to tell – or confess – our deepest longings for those actors from film and tv, from now and yesterday.
 And tag some lovely bloggers to do the same with whoever takes their fancy, and hopefully continue this tagging thread worldwide… so here’s my post, the rules and that always cool picture to accompany this post…

 The rules (which you who are tagged can cut and paste)…

 - You must add the name of the blog that tagged you AND those of the 2 Reel Quirky Cats, Thoughts All Sorts and Realweegiemidget Reviews with links to these sites as given here.. and use the natty picture promoting this post (found later in this post).

 2. List 5 of your all-time greatest hotties from TV or Film. ie crushes/objects of your affection.